DAUDIT

 What a bad executive hire actually costs

-The salary is the smallest line in the bill.
+The salary is the smallest line.
 Here is the real arithmetic of getting one senior hire wrong — and the cheapest point at which it could have been caught.

-When a senior hire doesn’t work out, the number everyone quotes is the salary.
+When a senior hire does not work out, the number everyone quotes is the salary.
 It is also the least interesting number on the page.
 The salary is the part you budgeted for.
-The cost of a bad executive hire is everything you didn’t.
+The cost of a bad executive hire is everything you did not.

 Consider a VP you hire at €160,000 and part ways with at month nine.
-Here is the arithmetic that doesn’t appear in the offer letter.
+Here is the arithmetic that does not appear in the offer letter.

 The direct bill

 Recruiter fees at 20–25% of first-year salary.
 Severance, often two to three months.
 The cost of the search you now have to run again, in time and in fees.
-Sign-on or relocation you won’t recover.
+Sign-on or relocation you will not recover.
 Before any second-order effect, you are already €60,000–90,000 into a hire that produced nothing.

 The bill nobody itemizes